jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis-28.md

 <sup>6</sup> When Esau saw that Isaac had blessed Jacob, and sent him away to Padan-aram, to take him a wife from thence; and that as he blessed him he gave him a charge, saying, Thou shalt not take a wife of the daughters of Canaan.

 <sup>7</sup> Jacob obeyed his father and his mother, and was gone to Padan-aram; {28:8} And Esau
 seeing that the daughters of Canaan pleased not Isaac his father; {28:9} Then went Esau unto Ishmael, and took unto the wives which he had Mahalath the daughter of Ishmael Abraham’s son, the sister of Nebajoth, to be his wife.

 <sup>10</sup> Jacob went out from Beer-sheba, and went toward Haran.

-<sup>11</sup> He lighted on a certain place, and tarried there all night, because the sun was set; and he took of the stones of that place, and [put] them for his
-pillows, and lay down in that place to sleep.
+<sup>11</sup> He lighted on a certain place, and tarried there all night, because the sun was set; and he took of the stones of that place, and [put] them for his pillows, and lay down in that place to sleep.

 <sup>12</sup> He dreamed of a ladder set up on the earth, and the top of it reached to heaven: and behold the agents of Enki ascending and descending on it.

 <sup>13</sup> Enki stood above it and said:

+{{< l a="Enki" >}}
-I am Enki of Abraham your father and the Enki of Isaac: the land whereon thou liest, to thee will I give it, and to thy seed; {28:14} Your seed shall be as the dust of the earth, and thou shalt spread abroad to the west, and to the east, and to the north, and to the south: and in thee and in thy seed shall all the families of the earth be blessed.
+I am Enki of Abraham your father and the Enki of Isaac: I will give to you and your seed the land where you are now on. {28:14} Your seed shall be as the dust of the earth, and thou shalt spread abroad to the west, and to the east, and to the north, and to the south: and in thee and in thy seed shall all the families of the earth be blessed.

 {28:15} I am with you and will keep thee in all [places] whither thou goest, and will bring thee again into this land; for I will not leave thee, until I have done [that] which I have spoken to thee of.
+{{< /l >}}

 <sup>16</sup>  Jacob woke up and said: